 But in the world of research, every finding must be checked.
 So researchers set out to conduct their own studies.
 For research to be considered reliable, the results need to be reproducible.

 Reliability is an important factor to determine how trustworthy research is.
 The other determining factor is validity.
-You can read more about the two factors here.

 The research community set out to determine the reliability of Dr. Wakefield’s results.